Ipswich Grammar School: House system

-As with most Australian schools, Ipswich Grammar School utilises a house system, whereby students are members of one of six houses for the purposes of intra-school activities.
-These houses, named after six of the longest serving Headmasters, are Hawthorne (yellow), Cameron (sky blue), Lawrence (red), Kerr (green), Henderson (black) and Ladley (royal blue).
-Students are allocated to a house on entry to the school and generally remain in the same house for their entire time at the school.
-Senior year students assist teachers in managing the students during events.
+As with many Australian independent schools, Ipswich Grammar School utilises a house system, whereby students are members of one of multiple houses that compete within one another at intra-school sporting events.
+Ipswich Grammar has six houses named after its longest serving Headmasters.
+These are Hawthorne (yellow), Cameron (sky blue), Lawrence (red), Kerr (green), Henderson (black), and Ladley (royal blue).
+Incoming students are allocated to a house and generally remain in that house during their time at the school.
+Senior year students assist teachers in managing the students during inter-house events.